informagi/conversational-entity-linking/README.md

 Conversational Entity Linking
 ============

-This repository provides the entity linking annotations in conversational settings.
+This repository provides the resources related to entity linking annotations in conversational settings

 These resources are developed within the following paper: